uhh-lt/BlurbGenreCollection-HMC/README.md

 This repository contains the implementation of several neural network architectures (CNN, LSTM, Capsule Network) designed for multi-label text classification task with an underlying hierarchical structure in order to reproduce the results in the following scientific publication:

   *Rami Aly, Steffen Remus, Chris Biemann (2019): **[Hierarchical Multi-label Classification of Text with Capsule Networks](https://www.aclweb.org/anthology/P19-2045/
 )**.
-In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics, Student Research Workshop, Florence, Italy.
+In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics: Student Research Workshop, Florence, Italy.
 Association for Computational Linguistics*

 The dataset published with this scientific work, namely BlurbGenreCollection, consists of book blurbs and their respective hierarchically structured writing genres.
 The datset can be downloaded on the [Language Technology page of the Universität Hamburg](https://www.inf.uni-hamburg.de/en/inst/ab/lt/resources/data/blurb-genre-collection.html).